Skip to main content

 What is the Energy Ombudsman?

-The Energy Ombudsman is an independent, Ofgem-approved dispute resolution body for the energy sector in Great Britain.
+The Energy Ombudsman is an independent dispute resolution body for the energy sector in Great Britain, operated by Ombudsman Services.
 It is not a regulator, a court, or a government department.
-Its legal basis is The Gas and Electricity Regulated Providers (Redress Scheme) Order 2008 (SI 2008/2268), which requires licensed energy suppliers to belong to a redress scheme.
-Since 2015, the Energy Ombudsman has also been approved by Ofgem as the Alternative Dispute Resolution (ADR) body for the sector under the Alternative Dispute Resolution for Consumer Disputes Regulations 2015.
+Its statutory basis is section 47 of the Consumers, Estate Agents and Redress Act 2007, under which The Gas and Electricity Regulated Providers (Redress Scheme) Order 2008 (SI 2008/2268) requires licensed gas and electricity suppliers, and certain network operators, to belong to a qualifying redress scheme approved by the Gas and Electricity Markets Authority (Ofgem).

 Its job is to look at individual complaints that a supplier and customer have not been able to resolve between themselves, weigh the evidence from both sides, and decide what — if anything — the supplier must do to put things right.

 The service is free for consumers.
 If you accept the Ombudsman's final decision, the supplier must comply with whatever remedy is set out.
-Ofgem assesses the Ombudsman's performance on a biennial basis to ensure it continues to meet its approval criteria.

 Who is eligible?